Harvey-Wallace/WeddingApp/README.md

 - **TypeScript** - Type safety and better development experience
 - **Tailwind CSS v4** - Modern, utility-first CSS framework
 - **React Dropzone** - Drag-and-drop file uploads
-- **AWS S3** - Reliable cloud storage for photos
+- **Cloudinary** - Reliable cloud storage with automatic image optimization
 - **Lucide Icons** - Beautiful, consistent icons

 ## 📸 Photo Management

 ### Accessing Uploaded Photos
-Photos are stored in your S3 bucket under the `wedding-photos/` folder.
+Photos are stored in your Cloudinary account.
 You can:
+- View them in the Cloudinary Dashboard
-- Download them via the AWS Console
+- Download them via the web interface
-- Create a simple photo gallery (separate project)
+- Use Cloudinary's API to build a photo gallery
-- Use AWS CLI to sync them locally
+- Get optimized URLs for sharing

 ### Photo Organization
-Photos are automatically named with:
+Photos are automatically stored in the `wedding-photos` folder with:
 - Timestamp
 - Random identifier
+- Automatic optimization and multiple formats

-- Original file extension
+Example: `wedding-photos/1691234567890-abc123def456` (Cloudinary handles the file extension automatically)

-Example: `wedding-photos/1691234567890-abc123def456.jpg`

 ## 🎉 Perfect for Your Big Day!